System Maintenance occurs every Friday.

 What Will I Learn By Taking This Class?

-Participants will learn critical skills required to design a fully functioning IC package that meets competing requirements.
+Participants will learn the fundamentals of thermal and electrical analysis for performance characterization.
+Participants will also learn critical skills required to design a fully functioning IC package that meets competing requirements.
+Participants will then learn the critical factors that must be implemented to ensure the success of their package designs and products.
 This skill-building series is divided into four segments:

 Course Objectives